mathnimnart/mathnimnart.github.io/_pages/research.md

     width="50%" height="50%" alt="A 100x100 image">
 </p>

 As the rate and magnitude of the current biodiversity crisis accelerate, a greater understanding of the threatening processes impacting biodiversity is required to guide effective conservation strategies.
-To tackle this challenge, I explore, across large spatial scales, biodiversity patterns in the current and future context of global changes by addressing the questions of how threats co-occurred and interacted with diversity, or the potential consequences of threatening processes on the multiple dimensions of biodiversity.
+To tackle this challenge, I explore, across large spatial scales, biodiversity patterns in the current and future context of global changes by addressing the questions of how threats co-occurred and interacted with diversity, or the potential consequences of threatening processes on the multiple dimensions of biodiversity (i.e. taxonomic, functional, and phylogenetic diversity).

 **Selected publications:**
 Leclerc *et al.* (Early view). *Divers.
 Distrib.* xx (xx): xx-xx. $|$